The Sopranos: Critical response

 In November and December 2009, many television critics named The Sopranos the best series of the decade and all time in articles summarizing the decade in television.
 In numbered lists over the best television programs, The Sopranos frequently ranked first or second, almost always competing with The Wire.
 In 2013, TV Guide ranked The Sopranos No. 2 in its list of The 60 Greatest Dramas of All Time, In the same year, the Writers Guild of America named it the best-written television series of all time and TV Guide ranked it as the greatest show of all time.

 A 2015 The Hollywood Reporter survey of 2,800 actors, producers, directors, and other industry people named The Sopranos as their #6 favorite show.
 In 2016 and 2022, Rolling Stone ranked it first on the magazine's list of 100 Greatest TV Shows of All Time.
 In September 2019, The Guardian ranked the show first on its list of the 100 best TV shows of the 21st century, stating that it "hastened TV's transformation into a medium where intelligence, experimentation and depth were treasured" and describing it as "something to aspire to" for anyone currently making TV.
-In 2021, Empire ranked The Sopranos at number three on their list of The 100 Greatest TV Shows of All Time.
+In 2021, Empire ranked The Sopranos at number one on their list of The 100 Greatest TV Shows of All Time.
+In 2023, Variety ranked The Sopranos #3 on its own list of the 100 greatest TV shows of all time.

 Certain episodes have frequently been singled out by critics as the show's best.
 These include the pilot, titled "The Sopranos", "College" and "I Dream of Jeannie Cusamano" of the first season; "The Knight in White Satin Armor" and "Funhouse" of the second; "Employee of the Month", "Pine Barrens" and "Amour Fou" of the third; "Whoever Did This" and "Whitecaps" of the fourth; "Irregular Around the Margins" and "Long Term Parking" of the fifth and "Members Only", "Join the Club", "Kennedy and Heidi", "The Second Coming", "The Blue Comet" and "Made in America" of the sixth season.

 Chase's decision to end the last episode abruptly with just a black screen was controversial.
 While Chase has insisted that it was not his intention to stir controversy, the ambiguity over the ending and question of whether Tony was murdered has continued for years after the finale's original broadcast and has spawned numerous websites devoted to finding out his true intention.